America must face its energy challenges now and to do so, we must fully understand why America needs a comprehensive energy policy.

 For tips on saving gasoline, visit:

-How You Can Keep Your Energy Bills Lower
+How You Can Keep Your Energy Bills Lower: Conservation and Efficiency

-There are numerous ways to reduce your energy costs by being energy-conscious in your home or apartment.
+There are numerous ways to reduce your energy costs by conserving energy in your home or apartment and by making minor adjustments in your energy use routines that can result in more efficient use of energy.
 For a comprehensive list of tips, please visit the Department of Energy’s website at www.doe.gov/yourhome.htm.
 Additional information is available at the Department of Energy’s Energy Efficiency and Renewable Energy website, located at www.eere.energy.gov/consumer/.

 How You Can Secure Assistance with Heating Costs